 This isn’t too different from tip #2.
-However, flexibility will also apply to your timeline, types of students you teach, size of city you want to teach in…all of the options you have!
+However, flexibility will also apply to your timeline, types of students you teach, size of the city you want to teach in…All of the options you have!

-Many of your ideal situations you can have, but others you might not get offered to you.
+You can have many of your ideal situations, but others might not get offered to you.
 So don’t give up on the entire journey if you can’t have the exact adventure you dreamed up before you ever started planning for this.
 Any seasoned traveler will tell you that some of the best experiences happen when your plans change and you try something you never thought was for you!

 The more places & jobs you are willing to consider, the more options and opportunities will come your way.

-And most importantly, you’re properly trained through an advanced TEFL certification course so you’re going to bring professional level English teaching skills to their school!
+Most importantly, you’re properly trained through an advanced TEFL certification course so you’re going to bring professional-level English teaching skills to their school.